Skip to main content

 Firm Account Management for the Franklin County e-Filing System

-Any person who registers as a filer in the Franklin County Probate Court’s e-Filing System and agrees to abide by the Court’s Administrative Order can e-File, unless otherwise ordered by the Court.
+Who can E-File?
+Any person who registers as a filer in the Franklin County Probate Court's E-Filing System and agrees to abide by the Court's Administrative Order can E-File, unless otherwise ordered by the Court.
 All pleadings requiring a new case number or the payment of Court costs shall be filed by 4:30 p.m.